streathamchess/streathamchess.github.io/index.md

 Because all events are online everyone is welcome to take part, and there are no club membership fees being charged.

-### Streatham Festival

-During October 2020 the club will be holding six special events across two Sundays as part of the Streatham Festival.
-These are a great opportunity for people of all ages to give chess a try, or to learn a bit more about the game.
-They will be especially well suited for beginners or those returning to chess after some time away.

-Read all the details here: [S&BCC at the Streatham Festival](http://streathamchess.org/2020/09/08/festival-info.html)

 ### Getting started with online chess

 To get started playing with clubmates and in club-organised events, do the following: